aniket21377/G-Tracker/README.md

 - **User-friendly Interface**: Utilizing Jetpack Compose, the app presents orientation data in a visually appealing and user-friendly manner, enhancing the overall user experience.

-Overall, the Sensor app serves as a valuable tool for various applications requiring orientation data, such as motion tracking, augmented reality, and gaming.
+Overall, the  G-Tracker app serves as a valuable tool for various applications requiring orientation data, such as motion tracking, augmented reality, and gaming.
 With its robust features and seamless functionality, the app meets the needs of both casual users and professionals in the field of sensor data analysis.